Loss of smell (anosmia)

 Problems with the inner lining of your nose

-Conditions that cause temporary irritation or congestion of the mucous membranes lining the inside of your nose are the most common cause of loss of smell.
-These may include:
+Conditions that cause temporary irritation or congestion inside your nose may include:

 - Acute sinusitis (sinus infection)